CounterpartyXCP/Documentation/Introduction/FAQ.md

 _Exactly_ the same Bitcoin addresses we all know and love.
 Counterparty uses the Bitcoin blockchain exclusively.

+### Can token balances be manipulated?

+No. XCP and token balances rely on the consensus of the Bitcoin network, and are cryptographically secured.
+(Much like BTC.)

 ### If I send or receive bitcoins on an address that holds tokens, will they disappear or become 'uncolored'?

 No. In the Counterparty platform, BTC balances and token balances are entirely separate and _cannot_ affect each other.
-It is possible that you are thinking of Colored Coins, where this can happen in specific cases.
+There is no risk of removing or changing the tokens.

 ### Can I secure my XCP and tokens in cold storage?